-Lipsticks are such a fun way to express ourselves, but (unfortunately) the conventional options out there have ingredients which can impact our fertility and health at large.
+Lipsticks are such a fun way to express ourselves, but (unfortunately) the conventional options out there have ingredients which can impact our fertility, our pregnancy, and health at large.
 Unfortunately these ingredients are currently allowed in the U.S. and Canada, so if you love lipstick (like me), you need to seek out brands that use safer ingredients.
 Choosing a pregnancy safe lipstick can be tricky, this post will make it easy for you.

 I intend to write a whole series on non-toxic make-up that is safe for fertility and pregnancy, but I wanted to start with lipstick.